aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/navigation-with-cursor/_index.md

 While working with a document, even if it is a short or long one, you will need to navigate through your document.
 Navigation with a virtual cursor represents the ability to navigate between different nodes in a document.

 Within a short document, moving around in a document is simple as you can move the insertion point even by using the keyboard's arrow keys or by clicking the mouse to locate the insertion point wherever you want.
-But once you have a large document that has many pages, these basic techniques will be insufficient.
+But once you have a large document that has numerous pages, these basic techniques will be insufficient.

 This article explains how to move around in a document and navigate with a virtual cursor to different parts of it.